 ATCO Gas distributes natural gas throughout Alberta and in the Lloydminster area of Saskatchewan and serves approximately 1.2 million customers in nearly 300 Alberta communities.
-Headquartered in Edmonton, it has more than 70 district offices across the province.
-ATCO Gas services municipal, residential, business and industrial customers.

 ATCO Gas' principal markets for distributing natural gas are in Edmonton, Calgary, Airdrie, Fort McMurray, Grande Prairie, Lethbridge, Lloydminster, Red Deer, Spruce Grove, St. Albert and Sherwood Park.
-These communities have a combined population of approximately 2.8 million.
-Approximately 75 per cent of ATCO Gas' customers were located in these 11 communities in 2017.
-Also served are 279 smaller communities as well as rural areas with a combined population of approximately 752,000.
+These communities have a combined population of approximately 2.9 million.
+Approximately 76 per cent of ATCO Gas' customers were located in these 11 communities in 2018.
+Also served are 279 smaller communities as well as rural areas with a combined population of approximately 770,000.

-The number of customers served by ATCO Gas at the end of 2017 and 2016 is shown below.
+The number of customers served by ATCO Gas at the end of 2018 and 2017 is shown below.